SoliantMike/FM-JSON-Script-Parameters/README.md

 Passing Script Parameters Using the While function and JSON

-The While function, introduced in FileMaker 18, makes it easy to handle recursion in FileMaker calculations without having to rely on Custom Functions.
-It is also more performant and efficient.
-I have found it very handy in passing script parameters when writing FileMaker scripts.
-Especially for consolidating scripts, breaking up common functionality which allows me to normalize scripting logic.
+The While function, introduced in FileMaker 18, makes it easy to perform looping operations in FileMaker calculations without having to create complicated recursive custom functions.
+It is also more performant and efficient than recursive custom functions.
+I have found it to be very handy for passing script parameters when writing FileMaker scripts.
+This helps for consolidating several similar scripts into a single script, which allows me to try to normalize scripting logic.

 JSON (Javascript Object Notation) makes a lot of sense to use for Script Parameters, due to its readability and portability.
 This example builds off a technique shown here (https://www.soliantconsulting.com/blog/auto-create-variable-json-filemaker/) for automatically defining local variables for use in a script, based on some JSON that you feed into it.